-Garden designers have been creating maze gardens for illustrious clients (famously including royalty) for thousands of years.
+Garden designers have been creating small garden maze for illustrious clients (famously including royalty) for thousands of years.
 They originally served a practical purpose, but eventually became simply fun puzzles to challenge garden visitors.

 Maze Gardens are wonderful additions to children’s gardens and botanical gardens.
 They commonly accompany formal and modern garden styles.